Encyclopedia

 Achelousaurus

-Achelousaurus (uh-KEE-loh-SAWR-us; “Achelous’ lizard”) is a genus of centrosaurine ceratopsian dinosaur that lived during the Late Cretaceous period, approximately 74.2 million years ago (late Campanian stage), in what is now Montana, North America.
-The name refers to the Greek mythological figure Achelous, a river god who could change his shape and had one of his
+Achelousaurus Achelousaurus (uh-KEE-loh-SAWR-us; “Achelous’ lizard”) is a genus of centrosaurine ceratopsian dinosaur that lived during the Late Cretaceous period, approximately 74.2 million years ago (late Campanian stage), in what is now Montana, North America.
+The name refers to the Greek mythological figure Achelous, a river god who could change his shape and had one of

 Achelousaurus Read Post »